 The tax breaks may be substantial.
 In fact, if these plans are funded with insurance contracts, 100% of the plan contributions may be tax-deductible for a business.
-While a SEP (a defined contribution plan) permits a business owner to save thousands of dollars for retirement annually, that might still leave a huge chunk of his or her net income to be taxed at 33% or 35% (or 36% or 39.6%, if the Bush-era tax cuts expire in 2013).
+While a SEP IRA (a defined contribution plan) permits a business owner to save thousands of dollars for retirement annually, that might still leave a huge chunk of his or her net income to be taxed at high federal and state income tax rates.

 If you are earning well into six figures and you are 45 or older, you may have entered the “sweet spot” when it comes to defined benefit plans.
 You will presumably be in your peak earning years, and yet you may need to accelerate retirement savings.
 A defined benefit plan offers the possibility to do just that.